Research and Academic Centers and Institutes

 to provide information critical to preserving and restoring the environmental quality

 of the Pontchartrain Basin.

 people inside and outside of the University.
-We provide training and experience in
+The Center provides training and experience

-survey research to graduate and undergraduate students.
-The SRC is associated with
+in survey research to graduate and undergraduate students.